FlineDev/FreemiumKit/README.md

 TODO: explain how to conform to `AsyncProductsStyle` and it's recommended to copy & adjust `PlainAsyncProdcutsStyle` which is its whhole purpose

 Note: If you implemented a somewhat different UI and have the chance to share it with the community, I'm happy to review your PR!

+## Project Scope

+The purpose of this project is to make common In-App Purchase scenarios as easy as possible.
+But it's not the goal to cover every single feature of StoreKit 2.
+For example, FreemiumKit automatically handles expired & revoked purchases without passing on details like revocation/expiration date to the app.
+Instead, it defaults to what most developers probably want: Ignoring them.

+So, if you're missing a feature in FreemiumKit, you are free to request the feature in the Issues tab.
+But please provide a reason why you think that the feature is needed by many developers.
+Except for the UI components, this library is really lightweight and the core logic is unlikely to get many changes.
+So forking the library is a viable option.

 ## TODOs